1. About pregabalin

 - The side effects of pregabalin are usually mild and go away by themselves.
 The most common ones are feeling sleepy, dizziness and headaches.

-Pregabalin is only for adults.
-Do not give it to children under the age of 18.
+Pregabalin is only suitable for adults.
+It might not be suitable for people older than 65.
+Do not give it to children under 18.

-To make sure pregabalin is safe for you, tell your doctor if you:
+Pregabalin is not suitable for some people.
+To make sure it's safe for you, tell your doctor if you:

-- have ever had an allergic reaction to pregabalin or another medicine in the past
+- have ever had an allergic reaction to pregabalin or any other medicine

 - have ever abused or been addicted to a medicine

-- are on a controlled sodium or potassium diet, or your kidneys don't work well - pregabalin liquid contains sodium and potassium, speak to your doctor before taking it
+- are on a controlled sodium diet, or your kidneys do not work well – some brands of pregabalin liquid contain sodium, so speak to your pharmacist or doctor before taking it

 Pregabalin is a prescription medicine.
 It's important to take it as instructed by your doctor.